Activity-dependent plasticity: Pioneers of activity-dependent plasticity

-The history of activity-dependent plasticity begins with Paul Bach y Rita.
-With conventional ideology being that the brain development is finalized upon adulthood, Bach y Rita designed several experiments in the late 1960s and 1970s that proved that the brain is capable of changing.
+The history of activity-dependent plasticity began with Paul Bach y Rita.
+With conventional ideology, being that the brain development is finalized upon adulthood, Bach y Rita designed several experiments in the late 1960s and 1970s that proved that the brain is capable of changing.
 These included a pivotal visual substitution method for blind people provided by tactile image projection in 1969.
 The basis behind this experiment was to take one sense and use it to detect another: in this case use the sense of touch on the tongue to visualize the surrounding.
 This experiment was years ahead of its time and led to many questions and applications.
 A similar experiment was reported again by Bach y Rita in 1986 where vibrotactile stimulation was delivered to the index fingertips of naive blindfolded subjects.
 Even though the experiment did not yield great results, it supported the study and proposed further investigations.
 In 1998, his design was even further developed and tested again with a 49-point electrotactile stimulus array on the tongue.
 He found that five sighted adult subjects recognized shapes across all sizes 79.8% of the time, a remarkable finding that has led to the incorporation of the tongue electrotactile stimulus into cosmetically acceptable and practical designs for blind people.
 In later years, he has published a number of other articles including "Seeing with the brain" in 2003 where Bach y Rita addresses the plasticity of the brain relative to visual learning.
 Here, images are enhanced and perceived by other plastic mechanisms within the realm of information passing to the brain.